Why is Having a Rural Broadband Provider Essential for Modern Farm Businesses?

 Tools like yield mapping, guidance systems and remote sensors that can tell farmers how much water or fertiliser they need for their crops, all need superfast broadband connectivity to work most effectively.

-This in turn will drive further adoption of agricultural technology, particularly around automation, monitoring, precision farming and renewable energy, all of which need high speed internet to function.
+This, in turn, will drive further adoption of agricultural technology, particularly around automation, monitoring, precision farming and renewable energy, all of which need high-speed internet to function.
 By digitally enabling agricultural businesses to be more productive and sustainable in the face of these huge changes, the sector can deliver the environmental benefits that the Government is seeking.

 Sustainable agriculture is good news for consumers too.
-If the coronavirus pandemic has taught us anything it’s that we don’t want things to go back to exactly how they were before.
+If the coronavirus pandemic has taught us anything, it’s that we don’t want things to go back to exactly how they were before.
 Market research into post-pandemic trends has shown a rise in the sense of community and a desire to re-evaluate where we spend our money and the wider impact of those decisions.

-That’s why farm retailers saw a 92% increase in sales during the first lockdown as consumers sought out produce closer to home, and it’s why four out of five introduced a click-and-collect service for their customers* You can’t do that without the internet.
+That’s why farm retailers saw a 92% increase in sales during the first lockdown as consumers sought out produce closer to home, and it’s why four out of five introduced a click-and-collect service for their customers – you can’t do that without the internet.

-Direct to consumer sales
+Direct to Consumer Sales

 We have seen instead a renewed sense of localism and an opportunity to create a broader and more stable marketplace that reduces food miles and packaging and focuses on freshness and quality, bringing producers and consumers and communities together.
 What an opportunity.